Skyler85/wetube-reloaded/README.md

 - [start set-up](#1-set-up)
 - [first : Routers & Controllers](#2-router)

+### folder-tree

 ## I do..

 ### 1. Set up

-1. Install NodeJs
+1. Install NodeJS.

 2. Install Express : minimalist web framework for Node.js.

 3. Learned about Dependencies in 'package.json'

-4. Install Babel(core, node, preset-env) : puts a soft cushion between a web application and the many cool new file formats
+4. Install Babel(core, node, preset-env) : puts a soft cushion between a web application and the many cool new file formats.

 5. Nodemon : automatically restarting the node application when file changes in the directory are detected.